Back-end16 minute read

 The SQL scalability issue was recognized by Web 2.0 companies with huge, growing data and infrastructure needs, such as Google, Amazon, and Facebook.
 They came up with their own solutions to the problem – technologies like BigTable, DynamoDB, and Cassandra.

-This growing interest resulted in a number of NoSQL Database Management Systems (DBMS’s), with a focus on performance, reliability, and consistency.
+This growing interest resulted in a number of NoSQL Database Management Systems (DBMS), with a focus on performance, reliability, and consistency.
 A number of existing indexing structures were reused and improved upon with the purpose of enhancing search and read performance.

 First, there were proprietary (closed source) types of NoSQL databases developed by big companies to meet their specific needs, such as Google’s BigTable, which is believed to be the first NoSQL system, and Amazon’s DynamoDB.
+The success of these proprietary systems initiated development of a number of similar open-source and proprietary database systems, the most popular ones being Hypertable, Cassandra, MongoDB, DynamoDB, HBase, and Redis.

 What Makes NoSQL Different?

 One key difference between NoSQL databases and traditional relational databases is the fact that NoSQL is a form of unstructured storage.
+This means that NoSQL databases do not have a fixed table structure like the ones found in relational databases.

 Advantages and Disadvantages of NoSQL Databases